davidwrede/chef-web-docs-1/includes_delivery_integration/includes_delivery_integration_ldap_configure.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag delivery_integration_ldap_configure

-To configure LDAP for |automate|:
+To configure LDAP for Chef Automate:

 #.
-Open ``/etc/delivery/delivery.rb`` and enter the LDAP attributes you want |automate| to use.
+Open ``/etc/delivery/delivery.rb`` and enter the LDAP attributes you want Chef Automate to use.
 If you do not specify an LDAP port, the default port of ``3269`` is used.

    .. code-block:: ruby